 Sweet Desert Heat BBQ Seasoning (with Trinidad Scorpion Pepper) in a Spice Jar (3 oz.)

-chicken.
+grilled chicken.
 Tastes great sprinkled onto roasted potatoes, French fries, pork rinds, and potato tots, too.
 All natural ingredients.
 No MSG added.

 Heat Level: 8/10 Spicy!

 Volume: 1 cup ≈0.43 pounds / 1 pound ≈ approx. 2.34 cups

 Shelf Life: 3+ Years when stored at room temperature or below in an air-tight container out of direct light

 Low and slow is the way to go to create these spicy, slow roasted ribs.

 1 rack of pork spare ribs OR baby back ribs